testing hiking shoes in the mountains of Alaska

 Nobody on the Adventure Alan staff are super keen on gaiters.
 We tend to hike in pants, and find that based on decades of backpacking experience, debris rarely enters our shoes, and when it does, it’s trivially easy to get rid of it.
 For 95% of hiking we don’t wear gaiters.

-But for some conditions, like snow, sand, or loose gravelly scree fields, they can come in very handy.
+But for some conditions, like snow, sand, or loose gravelly off-trial terrain (as scene in the cover photo), they can come in very handy.
 Shop gaiters for trail running shoes at REI.

 More Reading